CMSgov/bcda-static-site/_pages/bcda-data.md

 ## Partially adjudicated claims data

-REACH ACOs can access claims that aren’t fully processed or approved yet. **This reduces the time to access Parts A and B claims data to 2-4 days after submission.**
+REACH ACOs can access claims that aren't fully processed or approved yet. **This reduces the time to access Parts A and B claims data to 2-4 days after submission.**

 <div class="grid-row grid-gap margin-y-4 flex-align-center">
   <div class="grid-col-12 mobile-lg:grid-col-auto">